-- Semi-scheduled production unit availabilities: - To help AEMO fulfil its obligation under clause 3.7.2(c)(4) and consistent with clause 3.7B(b), participants who operate semi-scheduled production units are required to submit information on their availability to AEMO.
+- Wind turbine and large-scale solarSemi-scheduled -production unit availabilities: - To help AEMO fulfil its obligation under clause 3.7.2(c)(4) and consistent with clause 3.7B(b), participants who operate such-semi-scheduled production units are required to submit local limit information on their wind turbine, or solar availability to AEMO.
 This information is used to augment historical generation data, to develop unconstrained intermittent generation forecasts.
 Further details are provided in Section 3.2.1.